canonical/lxd/specs/command-line-user-experience.md

 lxc defaults to interacting with the local LXD daemon, remote operations must be prefixed with the remote server's name followed by a colon.

-Some examples with the "status" command:
+Some examples with the "info" command:

 Command                               | Result
 :------                               | :-----